Quaianlagen (Zurich): History

 Arnold Bürkli-Ziegler gave up his position as city engineer to be the chief engineer and coordinator of the project.
 The construction work began in late 1881, with plans to present parts of the quays at the Swiss national exhibition of 1883.
 But the whole coastal zone had to be transformed in a time-consuming and costly process in public ownership.
 Previously, nearly the entire lake area was inaccessible to the public, as the shore land belonged to private owners.
-A comtemorary commented: "Zürich had a lake, but it [the city] did not see it, and his position [for the public] was almost a secret."
+A contemporary commented: "Zurich had a lake, but it [the city] did not see it, and his position [for the public] was almost a secret."

 The inauguration was held in July 1887, and Quaibrücke became the link between the left (Limmat downstream or southerly) and right side of the lake.
 The elegant promenade of Utoquai, Bürkliterrasse (Alpenquai), and the General-Guisan-Quai lined up on the right side of the lake.
 The Arboretum, as a spacious park facility, became the southerly connection towards Mythenquai and present Wollishofen.

 The Swiss National Exhibition in 1939 initiated the further extensions of the existing plan.
 A monorail was built between the two shores of the lake, but was taken down shortly after the exhibition.
 At Zürichhorn, the popular tourist restaurant Casino Zürichhorn was removed temporarily to provide space for the buildings of the exhibition, one of which was preserved as the Fischerstube restaurant.
 In the 1950s, on the fallow area between the railway station Tiefenbrunnen and Zürichhorn, the Seebad Tiefenbrunnen lido was erected; in the 1960s, the new building of the restaurant Lakeside and the Centre Le Corbusier were built.
 As part of the horticultural exhibition 1959 (G59), Seefeldquai underwent important changes: the present natural embankment design in the English landscape style between Riesbach harbour and Zürichhorn, the removal of nearly century-old trees, and the replacement of all embankments with sandstone slabs and stones.
 In the mid-1960s, at the height of the Riesbachstrasse harbour area, some owners sold their property at Seefeldquai; in its place emerged several corporate offices and the private clinic Seepyramyde.
 The last extension was the Chinagarten Zürich at Zürichhorn.